WTFBlaze/QuickMenuLib/README.md

         public MyModMenu()
         {
-            Logo = // You can put a sprite here and PepsiLib will automatically add it.
+            Logo = // You can put a sprite here and QuickMenuLib will automatically add it.
         }

         public override void OnQuickMenuInitialized()
         {
             var category = MyModMenu.AddMenuCategory("TestModMenuCat", "Testing Stuff");
-            category.AddButton("Test", "This is a test using PepsiLib!", () =>
+            category.AddButton("Test", "This is a test using QuickMenuLib!", () =>
             {
                 MelonLogger.Msg("Test Button!");
             });